 The most common way to signal is to use the turn signals built into all vehicles.
 Hand signals are also acceptable.

-One area of confusion in this law is when you have to signal.
+One area of confusion in this California Vehicle Code is when you have to signal.
 The people around you must have enough time to notice your signal and react before you move.
 This is covered by VC 22108.
 This law requires all drivers to signal 100 feet before turning or changing lanes.

 For a free legal consultation with an unsafe lane changes lawyer serving California, call (310) 896-2723

-Could I Be Found Negligent if I Break This Law?
+Could I Be Found Negligent if I Make an Unsafe Turning Movement?

 Therefore, you may be liable for paying for the other driver’s injuries and car damage.
 Your insurance may pay for it, but you’ll face higher insurance premiums because you caused a crash.
 You’ll have to pay the other party if you don’t have insurance and lose your case.